It’s 5pm and you have nothing on your menu plan for dinner.

 Meal planning doesn’t have to be time consuming.

 Creating a successful meal plan every week doesn’t have to be super time consuming and daunting.
-In fact, I would argue that when you actually dedicate a time to sit down and menu plan, it takes less time then if you are cooking on the fly and figuring out what to eat as you go.
+In fact, I would argue that when you actually dedicate a time to sit down and create a weekly meal plan, it takes less time then if you are cooking on the fly and figuring out what to eat as you go.

 Putting the effort in up front is so worth it and will relieve so much of your stress in the week!